Language Department

 This section is being presented to help keep alive and revitalize the Klamath Language, which like most other American Indian languages is quickly losing its fluent speakers.

 Presented primarily for tribal members, it is a basic course endorsed by the Culture and Heritage Department.
 More information, a booklet and a CD are available.
-In addition to this introduction to writing the Klamath language, there are lessons on pronounciation (vowels, consonants, ejectives), vocabulary, grammer, and phrases with audio examples.
+In addition to this introduction to writing the Klamath language, there are lessons on pronunciation (vowels, consonants, ejectives), vocabulary, grammar, and phrases with audio examples.

 Our Language Story